leeaaron629/Blog/Article 2 - Lookup Maps & Polymorphic Functions/README.md

 const usedPriusCarPriceLookUpTable = [5000, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 8250, 11500];
 ```

-Here we changed the way we keyed or index the table, or array.
-As a result we used an array with duplicate values instead.
+Here we changed the way we keyed or index the table.
+Instead of using a conditional we used an expression to determine the index.
+As a result, we have to duplicate the values from 2000 - 2009 and subtract 1999 for it to work.
 Both works great and it really depends on the situations and your preferences.

-Table-driven methods will take more space, but the gain in readability and maintability from less nesting and code is well worth the trade-off.
+Table-driven methods will take more space, but the gain in readability and maintability from less nested code is well worth the trade-off.
+The only challenge that comes with table-driven methods is figuring out how to key or index the table.
+Not every case is simple, but once figured out the rest follows.

+### Polymorphic Functions